 While shopping for packaged products, look for items that come in either a recyclable or compostable packaging.
 If you are ever unsure about a product’s packaging, ask the Region of Waterloo’s Waste Whiz.
 This tool is available as an app on your phone or on their website.
 Simply type in any product and the whiz will tell you whether it is compostable, recyclable or waste.

 Bonus: Body Care and Beauty Products

 Beauty products are not technically a grocery item…but they are challenging to find zero waste!

 Most health food and natural beauty stores offer a variety of soaps with compostable packaging or no packaging at all!
-When purchasing shampoo and conditioner look for items in recyclable containers.
+When purchasing shampoo and conditioner consider purchasing from bulk stores with refill programs.
 By purchasing items in glass containers, you can wash the container and use it again for bulk shopping!
-If you want to decrease your waste even more, try using shampoo bars or a bottle refill program.
-Full Circle Foods in Kitchener now offer bulk shampoo and conditioner!